yukun-dong/how-to/AAD-Manifest-Introduction.md

 ### AAD manifest lifecycle in provision command

-1. Read `state.xxx.json` file to check whether AAD application for the environment has already been created, if yes then use the existing AAD application instead of create a new one.
+1. Read `state.xxx.json` file to check whether AAD application for the environment has already been created, if yes then use the existing AAD application instead of creating a new one.

 1. If need to create a new AAD application, extension will create it using AAD manifest template file, and for some properties which required additional context (such as `replyUrls` property need to know frontend or bot endpoint), it will ignore it during this creating stage.